rmahieu/musical-key-estimation/README.md

 Simply edit the song filepath in *main.m* to the location of the song that you want to process, then run the script.

 ## Dependencies
 This project requires the *Statistics and Machine Learning Toolbox* for MATLAB.
-It also needs the Chroma Toolbox, but I've included that here.
+It also needs the [*Chroma Toolbox*](http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/), but I've included that here.

 ## Writeup
 * [Final report](http://robertmahieu.com/docs/mahieu_cs229_final_report.pdf)